 How Solar PV Panels work:

-- Solar panels are made with PV cells, which convert sunlight into direct current (DC) electricity during the light of day.
+Solar panels are made with PV cells, which convert sunlight into direct current (DC) electricity during daylight.

 An inverter converts the DC electricity generated by the solar panels into alternating current (AC) electricity.

 The AC electricity is sent from the inverter to your electrical panel to power your lights and appliances with solar energy.
 The electrical panel is often called a breaker box.